snschroeder/express-boilerplate-v2/README.md

 These services will monitor the main branch and deploy it for you, though they also offer features such as running tests, sending email notifications when changes are pushed to master, and allowing for an approval process before the changes go live.

 Another note: devDependencies are NOT installed when you deploy to Heroku.
 For this reason(and others), it's important to stage your changes and test them in a "live" environment before deploying to end-users.

+## Considerations made with this boilerplate

+This boilerplate includes dependencies specifically for deploying, managing, and interfacing with a PostgreSQL database.
+If you want to use a different db, it would be best to uninstall knex, pg, and postgrator-cli.
+You can also delete the postgrator-config.js file.

+If you choose to deploy on a service other than Heroku, the Procfile can be deleted.